hannes-hochreiner/sensor-net/README.md

 ## Middleware
 The middleware consist of a simple ZeroMQ queue to which the data from the sensors are published as JSON documents.
 An agent subscribes to the queue and puts the messages into the repository.

-The agent can be found in a separate [repository](https://github.com/hannes-hochreiner/raw-data-db-agent).
+The first iteration of the middleware can be found in a separate [repository](https://github.com/hannes-hochreiner/raw-data-db-agent).

+In the [second iteration](https://github.com/hannes-hochreiner/sensor-net-middleware), is a re-implementation based on the second iteration of the USB gateway.

 ## Repository
 The repository was implemented as a PostgreSQL database.